PeterSmyth12/Southampton171018/README.md

 The materials include Notes and Slides as well as Python code files and Jupyter Notebooks.

-You should download all of the materials onto the PC/Laptop you will be using for the course.
+You should download all of the materials (Southampton.zip) and unzip them onto the PC/Laptop you will be using for the course.